ZerBea/hcxdumptool/README.md

 hcxdumptool
 ==============

-Small tool to capture packets from wlan devices and to discover potential weak points within own WiFi networks (e.g.: PreSharedKey or PlainMasterKey is transmitted unencrypted by a CLIENT).
+Small tool to capture packets from wlan devices and to discover potential weak points within own WiFi networks by running layer 2 attacks against WPA protocol
+(e.g.: PreSharedKey or PlainMasterKey is transmitted unencrypted by a CLIENT).